Core Tax Principles

 P&G’s Global Footprint

-Our products are sold by P&G or through third-party distributors in more than 180 countries and territories.
+Procter & Gamble products are sold in more than 180 countries and territories.
 We have business operations in about 70 countries and manufacturing operations in nearly 40 countries.

 P&G’s Approach to Taxes

-P&G’s Core Tax Principles are based on our Purpose, Values, and Principles (PVPs), which have guided P&G’s business for 180 years and are the foundation of our culture.
-We are known, through words and concrete actions, as a company that is responsibly governed and behaves ethically, and is open and transparent in its business dealings.
-By growing our company responsibly, we earn the trust on which our business is based and we build the relationships on which our future depends.
+P&G’s Core Tax Principles are based on our Purpose, Values, and Principles (PVPs).
+These principles have guided P&G’s business for more than 180 years and are the foundation of our culture.
+We are known, through words and concrete actions, as a company that is responsibly governed and behaves ethically and is open and transparent in its business dealings.
+By growing our company responsibly, we earn the trust on which our business is based, and we build the relationships on which our future depends.

 Tax Follows Business Substance